radojicapopovicdev/radojicapopovicdev/README.md

 ## 🚀 What I Do
 - Build and refactor complex developer tools and web applications with minimal logic disruption.
 - Design and ship full-stack features: Next.js frontends, Node.js/TypeScript backends, PostgreSQL data layers, and scalable API infrastructure.
-- Prototype, validate, and iterate on MVPs for early-stage products—balancing speed with maintainability.
+- Prototype, validate, and iterate on MVPs for early-stage products-balancing speed with maintainability.
 - Mentor/architect tooling around editor experiences, data pipelines, and observability in high-feedback environments.

 ## 🛠 Tech Stack